knewkarma-io/knewkarma/README.md

 ## Knew Karma CLI/GUI

-Knew Karma offers a variety of features for accessing and analyzing Reddit data, including:
+Knew Karma offers a variety of features for accessing and analysing Reddit data, including:

 ### User Data